aaronnoyes/neural-network/README.md

-#A Simple Neural Network in Python
+#A Simple Neural Network comparison in Python